Douglas DC-3

 The Douglas DC-3 is a propeller-driven airliner that was manufactured by the Douglas Aircraft Company.
-It had a lasting effect on the airline industry in the 1930s to 1940s and World War II.
+It had a lasting effect on the airline industry from the 1930s through World War II.

-It was developed as a larger, improved 14-bed sleeper version of the Douglas DC-2.
+It was developed as a larger, improved, 14-bed sleeper version of the Douglas DC-2.

 It is a low-wing metal monoplane with conventional landing gear, powered by two radial piston engines of 1,000–1,200 hp.
 Although the DC-3s originally built for civil service had the Wright R-1820 Cyclone, later civilian DC-3s used the Pratt & Whitney R-1830 Twin Wasp engine.

-The DC-3 has a cruising speed of 207 mph, a capacity of 21 to 32 passengers or 6,000 lbs (2,700 kg) of cargo, and a range of 1500 mi, and can operate from short runways.
+The DC-3 has a cruising speed of 207 mph, a capacity of 21 to 32 passengers or 6,000 lb (2,700 kg) of cargo, and a range of 1500 mi; it can operate from short runways.

 The DC-3 had many exceptional qualities compared to previous aircraft.
 It was fast, had a good range, was more reliable, and carried passengers in greater comfort.
 Before World War II, it pioneered many air travel routes.
 It was able to cross the continental United States from New York to Los Angeles in 18 hours, with only three stops.

 It is one of the first airliners that could profitably carry only passengers without relying on mail subsidies.
-In 1939, at the peak of its dominance in the airliner market, around ninety percent of airline flights on the planet were by a DC-3 or some variant.
+In 1939, at the peak of its dominance in the airliner market, around 90% of airline flights on the planet were by a DC-3 or one of its variants.

 Following the war, the airliner market was flooded with surplus transport aircraft, and the DC-3 was no longer competitive because it was smaller and slower than aircraft built during the war.
 It was made obsolete on main routes by more advanced types such as the Douglas DC-4 and Convair 240, but the design proved adaptable and was still useful on less commercially demanding routes.

 Civilian DC-3 production ended in 1943 at 607 aircraft.
 Military versions, including the C-47 Skytrain (the Dakota in British RAF service), and Soviet- and Japanese-built versions, brought total production to over 16,000.

 Many continued to be used in a variety of niche roles; 2,000 DC-3s and military derivatives were estimated to be still flying in 2013; by 2017 more than 300 were still flying.
 As of 2023, it was estimated about 150 were still flying.